Acts 7:11

 Berean Literal Bible

-And there came a famine upon all of Egypt and Canaan, and great affliction, and our fathers were not finding sustenance.
+And there was a famine upon all Egypt and Canaan, and great affliction, and our fathers were not finding sustenance.

 King James Bible